What are Tilt and Turn Windows?

-By law, a product used in a home must be fit for purpose for a long time.
-Unlike the UK, where “fit for purpose” usually means that it’s operational when new and only a short period (usually a year) after.
-Many manufacturers have bold claims such as 50 year guarantees.
-But, when you read the small print, these are so conditional and often mean little practically.
+By law, a product used in a home in Germany must be fit for purpose for a long time.
+This is unlike the UK, where ‘fit for purpose’ usually means that it is operational when new and for only a short period (usually a year) after.
+Many manufacturers have bold claims such as 50-year guarantees.
+But, when you read the small print, you discover that these are very much conditional and often mean little in practical terms.

 Tilt and turn windows are the norm in Germany and many other northern European countries, where the winter weather is much colder than in the UK.

-Many non-tilt and turn manufacturers are limited to one or two seals due to the constructional make up of the frames and reluctance to have additional machining costs of making this feature.
-Essentially, the cold air is kept at the outside of the window frame and not to the inner edge.
+Many non-tilt and turn manufacturers are limited to one or two seals due to the constructional make-up of the frames and the reluctance to bear the additional machining costs of making this feature.
+Essentially, the cold air is kept at the outside of the window frame and cannot reach the inner edge.

 Fundamentally, tilt-turn windows and doors offer: